wilmixjemin8/Web/README.md

 so  WEB Technology  is   a  NO:1  for  User Friendly Interface  design.

--->  IT  also   accept   any  JSON  values   and  allow  angular js  to  eavaluate  it.
+-->  IT  also   accept   any  JSON  values   and  allow  angular js  to  evaluate  it.

 so  WEB  is   also used   with   Angualarjs.